-14. Who can be covered by this policy?
+13. Who can be covered by this policy?

-This section explains the rules for membership of this policy.
+This section explains the rules for membership of the group scheme.

-14.1 Who can be included under this policy
+13.1 Who can be included under the group scheme

-Only the policyholder can decide who can be covered under this policy.
+Only the policyholder can decide who can be covered under the group scheme.
 Any changes, such as the addition of a new dependant, must be authorised by the policyholder and agreed by us first.

-If the policyholder agrees, this policy can also cover:
+If the policyholder agrees, this policy can cover:

-- the policyholder's partner (husband, wife, civil partner or partner who permanently lives at the same address as the policyholder); and - the policyholder's or the policyholder's partner's children (including adopted children) who normally live at the same address as the policyholder.
+- the member; - the member's partner (husband, wife, civil partner or partner who permanently lives at the same address as the member); and - the member's or the member's partner's children (including adopted children) who normally live at the same address as the member.

-14.2 Age limits for children
+13.2 Age limits for children

-Children can be covered up to the end of the period of insurance during which they reach 25 years of age.
-The child will then be removed from this policy but may have the opportunity to transfer to their own policy.
+Children can be covered up to the end of the period of insurance during which they reach 30 years of age.
+The child will then be removed from this policy but may have the opportunity to transfer to an individual policy.

-14.3 Adding new dependants to this policy
+13.3 Adding new dependants to this policy

-The policyholder can add a new partner or child to this policy by filling in an application form and sending it to us.
-We will send the policyholder a new certificate to confirm the change and any endorsements that apply.
+The member can add a new partner or child to this policy by filling in an application form and sending it to the group secretary to send on to us.
+We will send the member a new employee certificate to confirm the change and any endorsements that apply.

-14.4 Newborn babies
+13.4 Newborn babies

-The policyholder can add a newborn baby to this policy without having to supply any medical evidence as long as we are told within three months of the child's birth.
-Otherwise the policyholder will need to fill in an application form and endorsements may apply.
+The member can add a newborn baby to this policy without having to supply any medical evidence as long as we are told within three months of the child's birth.
+Otherwise the member will need to fill in an application form and endorsements may apply.

-14.5 Change of address
+13.5 Change of address

-The policyholder must tell us if they change address as we will send any relevant correspondence, including information about changes to this policy, to the last known address.
-Any changes will apply even if the policyholder does not receive the details we send.
+The member must tell us if they change address as we will send any relevant correspondence, including information about changes to this policy, to the last known address.
+Any changes will apply even if the member does not receive the details we send.

-14.6 Moving abroad
+13.6 Moving abroad

-The policyholder must tell us immediately if any insured person moves abroad.
+The member must tell us immediately if any insured person moves abroad.
 We may be able to offer to transfer the insured person to our Freedom Worldwide contract.

-14.7 When cover under this policy will end
+13.7 When cover under this policy will end